 What is Manual Therapy?

-As the name suggests, Manual therapy is delivered by the hands of Physiotherapists.
+As the name suggests, Manual therapy is delivered by the hands of Physiotherapist.
 These are specialized techniques mastered by physiotherapist to achieve desired results in functioning of human body.
 The techniques of manual therapy needs great precision as minor errors can have debilitating effects.
 The skill of is developed over the years of practice.
 Some of the techniques that has been practiced over years and have proved beneficial are soft tissue manipulation, massage, Maitland’s and Mulligan’s mobilization techniques, McKenzie, Cyriax manipulations, HVT, neural mobilization etc.

 We at PAIN FREE PHYSIOTHERAPY CLINIC practice all of these techniques and lot of patients have benefited since the clinic was set up, rather, we would say manual therapy distinguishes us from other clinics.
 Dr. Roshan Jha (PT) is specialized in dealing with sports and orthopaedic cases manually with least use of modalities.
 Contact us for any detailed information.